 - Setting up an efficient email flow and answering emails

-- Help optimizing and organizing your workflows
+- Helping optimise and organise your workflows

 - Helping sift through applicants for new positions

 - Reminding you to buy end-of-year gifts for employees

 - Come up with ideas for gifts, take care of buying & sending them

 - Managing all aspects of your online calendar

 - Scheduling and posting content on social networks such as LinkedIn, Facebook, Instagram, and Twitter

 - Scheduling calls with clients and prospects

 - Helping you stay organized with all kinds of daily tasks

 - Communicating with other VAs regarding different tasks and projects